-Siamese Fighting fish were chosen in particular given their aggressive inbreeding for purposes of beauty and sadly fighting as well as the fact they are top breathers and come up for air.
+Siamese Fighting fish were chosen in particular given their aggressive inbreeding for purposes of beauty and, sadly, fighting as well as the fact they are top breathers and come up for air.

 The water is heated to the natural comfort level of the fish, a tropical 78-80 degrees Fahrenheit.
-The fish determines the direction by crossing a break – beam which activates the motor to move the tank in the direction in which the fish looks to the outside world.
+The fish determines the direction by crossing a break – beam which activates the motor to move the tank in the direction the fish looks to the outside world.